Made-By-Bramble/ai-content-writer/README.md

 ### **From Entry Editor**

 #### Basic Usage
-1. Open any entry for editing
+1. Open any entry for editing (or matrix block via slideout)
 2. Locate the "AI Content Writer" panel in the sidebar
 3. Select your target field from the dropdown
 4. Enter a descriptive prompt for the content you need
 5. Click "Generate Content" to create AI-powered text
 6. Review the generated content in the preview area
 7. Click "Insert into Field" to add it to your entry

+#### Matrix Field Support
+The plugin fully supports content generation in matrix block entries:
+- **Slideout Integration**: Works seamlessly in Craft's matrix field slideout editors
+- **Entry Type Detection**: Automatically detects matrix block entry types and available fields
+- **All Field Types**: Supports all compatible field types within matrix blocks
+- **Context Awareness**: Understands matrix block context for better content generation

 #### Field Selection
 - **Dynamic Loading**: Available fields are loaded automatically based on entry type